kubernetes-sigs/external-dns/docs/annotations/annotations.md

 [^1]: Unless the `--ignore-hostname-annotation` flag is specified.
 [^2]: Only behaves differently than `hostname` for `Service`s of type `LoadBalancer`.
 [^3]: Also supported on `Pods` referenced from a headless `Service`'s `Endpoints`.
+[^4]: The provider specific annotation `set-identifier` will be ignored as SetIdentifier is part of the CRD Spec

 ## external-dns.alpha.kubernetes.io/access